catamphetamine/anychan/README.md

 		// Returns full thread info, including some of the comments.
 		//
 		// If there're more comments, then `hasMoreComments: true` flag
-		// should be returned, and the rest of the comments can be fetched
+		// should be returned, and the rest of the comments can be fetched via
-		// via `getThreadComments({ channelId, threadId, afterCommentId, queryId })`.
+		// `getThreadComments({ channelId, threadId, afterCommentId, afterCommentsCount, queryId })`.
 		//
 		// `Comment` type mimicks the `Comment` type of `imageboard`:
 		// https://gitlab.com/catamphetamine/imageboard#comment